 The Atlanta, Georgia, area offers a few options for students planning a career in health information technology.
 This article looks at two schools, the most distant about 50 minutes from downtown, and the programs they offer.
-It also features a table of information about the schools that allows for easy comparisons.
-The table includes data such as enrollment, tuition and the graduation rate.
+It also features a table of information about the schools that allows for easy comparison.
+The table includes data such as enrollment, tuition and graduation rates.
 At the end of this article is a little information about one other school with a relevant program.

 - Atlanta Technical College is less than four miles from the downtown area and offers an associate degree in health information technology as well as a diploma program in health information coding.

-- Approximately 24 miles from downtown Atlanta, Chattahoochee Technical College offers prospective health information technologists an associate degree program that prepares them for the AHIMA (American Health Information Management Association) exam.
-It also offers a healthcare assistant certificate program that emphasizes medical coding.
+- Approximately 24 miles from downtown Atlanta, Chattahoochee Technical College offers prospective health information technologists an associate degree program in healthcare management.
+It also offers a healthcare assistant certificate program.

 Comparison of Schools

-Individuals who are looking for the right school need access to a great deal of information about those schools.
-The following table offers facts regarding these three schools that can help prospective students find their best fit.
+Individuals who are looking for the right school need access to a great deal of information about their prospective schools.
+The following table offers facts regarding two schools that can help prospective students find their best fit.